jenshemprich/tf-cpp-pose-estimation/README.md

 ## How does it work
 An in-depth article about the underlying algorithm can be found [here](https://arvrjourney.com/human-pose-estimation-using-openpose-with-tensorflow-part-2-e78ab9104fc8).
 With that knowledge, you can easily follow the code in PoseEstimator.cpp.
-It's a three-step proces consisting of:
+It's a three-step process consisting of:
 1. Inference to retrieve heat maps and part affinity fields.
 2. Post-processing to retrieve coordinate candidates
 3. Coco model creation from the coordinate candidates by reducing candidates, turn them into body part lists and output a coco model for each recognized pose.